Naqada II: High-level Tomb T5, Naqada

 One of the most important burials at Naqada was Tomb T5, an undisturbed wealthy grave belonging to the elite Cemetery T at Naqada, dated to Naqada IIC, circa 3400 BC, Sequence Date 50.
 Contrary to the usual Egyptian graves placed in caves or hollows, this tomb belonged to a different category: large, deep, graves formed from a rectangular vertical pit.
 Tomb T4 in Naqada is another such grave.
 As in all wealthy graves, it was roofed over with beams and brushwood, a system not seen in standard Egyptian tombs.

 The tomb contained six detached skulls, with a heap of bones in middle and bones along the sides.
 There were one man and a least four females, suggesting a sacrifice of concubines or servants attending the deceased.
 Such practice is characteristic of later royal burials at Abydos.

-The tomb was also furbished with large jars, some of them filled with organic materials, including possibly beer and scented fats, probably offerings.
-Finely-polished stone vases, made of diorite and brescia, were positioned among the skulls.
+The tomb was also furnished with large jars, some of them filled with organic materials, including possibly beer and scented fats, probably offerings.
+Finely-polished stone vases, made of diorite and breccia, were positioned among the skulls.
 The pottery of this high-level tomb consisted exclusively of Fancy-form (F-ware), Wavy-handled (W-ware) and multiple Rough-ware vessels.